Trump's Pick To Lead CIA Actively Pushed To Have The "Torture Tapes" Destroyed

 “The destruction is a high concern for me,” Sen. Angus King told BuzzFeed News.
 King, a member of the Senate intelligence committee, said Haspel’s involvement with the tapes concerns him more than her role in harsh interrogations because, while harsh interrogations had been approved, the destruction of the tapes went against senior officials’ wishes.

-Those officials included the White House counsel to President George W. Bush, Alberto Gonzales; his successor, Harriet Miers; Vice President Dick Cheney’s chief of staff, David Addington; Director of National Intelligence John Negroponte, CIA Director Porter Goss and CIA Acting General Counsel John Rizzo — whose objections, Rodriguez wrote in a memoir, he was well aware of.
+Those officials included the White House counsel to President George W. Bush, Alberto Gonzales; his successor, Harriet Miers; Vice President Dick Cheney’s chief of staff David Addington; Director of National Intelligence John Negroponte, CIA Director Porter Goss and CIA acting general counsel John Rizzo — whose objections, Rodriguez wrote in a memoir, he was well aware of.

-Haspel and Rodriguez “were the staunchest advocates inside the [CIA] building for destroying the tapes,” Rizzo wrote in his 2014 memoir, Company Man.
+Haspel and Rodriguez “were the staunchest advocates inside the [CIA] building for destroying the tapes,” Rizzo wrote in his 2014 memoir, Company Man: Thirty Years of Controversy and Crisis in the CIA.
 “On the edges of meetings on other subjects, in the hallways, they would raise the subject almost every week.”

 Rizzo’s book does not name Haspel but identifies her as Rodriguez’s chief of staff.
 At the time, her chief of staff job was classified.